Rainitis/HK-COVID-19-CFR/README.md

 For the time series plot of Covid-19 cases & death: #Time-Series Plot.

-Finally, you can run the corresponding codes to generate the figures.
+Finally, you can run the corresponding codes in each section to generate the figures.

 In Essay Code_Survival Anlysis.R, it is divided into 2 parts: K-M curves and Cox regression model.To generate the picture & models you required, you  need to run all the packages/codes mentioned in the top 27 lines of code.
-Then,use Ctrl + F and type the following sentences to find your target figure/model:
+You can run all the codes in the R script to generate the K-M cureves and Cox models used in the essay.
+Besides, if you only want the specific section, you can use Ctrl + F to open the search function and type the following sentences to find your target figure/model:

 For the K-M curves of all Covid-19 patients: ##aplan-Meier (K-M) non-parametric analysis of all Covid-19 patients##.